 top of page

-Motor proteins in platelet and RBC biology
+Motor proteins in megakaryocyte biology

 Non-muscle myosin II (NMII) is the crucial motor proteins that drive mitotic division and regulate the transition from mitosis to endomitosis in megakaryocytes.
 This process is a crucial determinant of the size of the megakaryocytes and consequently the number of platelets that are extruded by each megakaryocyte.
 We study the regulation of NMII motor proteins in the context of platelet and RBC biology.
 READ MORE